 However, his tenure as president of ACSUS, while notable in itself, rose above the normal accomplishment of service to Canadian studies.
 He bolstered the organization’s finances, led the effort to sustain governmental funding for Canadian studies, promoted the cause of attracting new membership, and inspired his colleagues, nationally and internationally, to renew their commitment to this interdisciplinary endeavor.

-Donald K. Alper Awarded 2007 Donner Medal
+Donald K. Alper was awarded the 2007 Donner Medal in Canadian Studies

 Dr. Donald K. Alper, Director of the Center for Canadian-American Studies at Western Washington University since 1993, is renowned in for his advancement of Canadian Studies in the United States.
 He continues to build bridges between the two nations through his personal, professional and academic achievements in outreach, research, publication and service.
 Besides his directorship of the Canadian Studies program at WWU, Don Alper is a Professor of Political Science and Director of the Border Policy Research Institute.
 Under Alper’s direction and in their totality, the programs have had enormous national impact on educational directives, governmental policy, business practices and international relations.
 He is the recipient of three Merit Awards as well as a Retention/Recruitment Award at Western for excellence in teaching and the time he devotes to working directly with students.
 Most recently, he was instrumental in making Western the new home of the American Review of Canadian Studies (ARCS).